LuisdelaVega/MatchUp/README.md

 + Response 403 (text/html; charset=utf-8)

-        User: test01 is not a member of NeptunoLabs
+        User: papaluisre is not a member of NeptunoLabs

 + Response 403 (text/html; charset=utf-8)

-        You can't remove user: username1
+        You can't remove user: papaluisre

 # Games/Genres
 MatchUp features eSport Events, and thus contains a list of video games to choose from.
 These games are also of a specific genre.
 When a Tournament is created it must specify which game is going to be played.